Times Square Ball: The third ball (1955–1999)

 The second ball was retired after the 1954–55 event, and replaced by a new, third ball for 1955–56; the new ball was 6 ft in diameter and took the form of a "cage" constructed from aluminum, further reducing its weight to 150 lb.

 It was not until 1979 that it became an established practice for the crowd in Times Square to count down the final seconds during the event—a practice that only became common in general on New Year's Eve television specials in the 1960s.
+That year, the ball's lights were turned off for one minute at 11:58 p.m. prior to the drop, in honor of the victims of the Iran hostage crisis.

-For the 1981–82 event, the ball was decorated to make it resemble an apple with red bulbs and a green "stem", alluding to New York's nickname, "the Big Apple" for the “I Love New York” marketing campaign.
+Beginning at the 1981–82 event, the ball was redecorated as a "Big Apple" with red-colored lightbulbs and a green "stem", as part of the I Love New York tourism campaign.
 For the 1987–88 event, organizers acknowledged the addition of a leap second earlier that day (leap seconds are appended at midnight UTC, which is five hours before midnight in New York) by extending the drop to 61 seconds, and including a special one-second light show at 12:00:01 a.m..
-The original white bulbs returned to the ball for the 1988–89 event, but were replaced by red, white, and blue bulbs for the 1990–91 event to salute the troops of Operation Desert Shield.
+The original white bulbs returned to the ball for the 1988–89 event, but were replaced by red, white, and blue-colored bulbs for the 1990–91 event to salute the troops of Operation Desert Shield.

 The third ball was updated again for the 1995–96 event, now decorated with over 12,000 rhinestones, and adding a computerized lighting system with 180 halogen bulbs and 144 strobe lights.
 Lighting designer Barry Arnold explained that "something had to be done to make this event more spectacular as we approach the millennium."

 The drop itself became computerized through the use of an electric winch synchronized with the National Institute of Standards and Technology's time signal; the first drop with the new system was not without issues, however, as a glitch caused the ball to pause for a short moment halfway through its descent.
-The following year, John Trowbridge was hired as the drop's new technical director; in 2021, Jeff Strauss told The Wall Street Journal that the drop has never had any technical issues since.
+The following year, John Trowbridge was hired as the drop's new technical director; in 2021, Jeff Strauss told The Wall Street Journal that since his arrival, the drop had never had any technical issues since.

 After its 44th use in 1999, the third ball was retired and placed on display at the Atlanta headquarters of Jamestown Group, owners of One Times Square.